 - Recommendation of the Advisory Committee - This follows each article and appears in bold print.

 Each article is considered in order.
 It is read aloud by the moderator.
-Following the reading of the article, a motion is made, open debate and voting follows:
+Following the reading of the article, a motion is made, and open debate and voting follow.

 - Motion - This is the language of the question on which you are asked to vote.
 In all financial articles and many other articles, the motion is made by the chairman of the advisory committee.
 In this case, they will typically read their bold print recommendation in the warrant.
 On non-financial articles, the motion may be made by the proponent of that article.

 - Debate - Open debate follows the reading of the motion.
 If you have anything you would like to say on the subject at hand, stand up or raise your hand.
 The moderator will call on you and an attendant will bring you a microphone.
 You always need to begin your comments by stating your name and address first.